 “It is aligned with evidence and it is aligned with reducing the inequities that are exacerbated by COVID surges,” Raifman said.

-The misinformation around using masks took another turn in January 2023, when a study published by the Cochrane Library — a group of databases maintained by a British research group — was used to justify anti-masking beliefs.
+The misinformation (and disinformation) around using masks took another turn in January 2023, when a study published by the Cochrane Library — a group of databases maintained by a British research group — was used to justify anti-masking beliefs.
 As the Toronto Star summarized:

 Their analysis was based on a dozen studies that compared people wearing medical masks to their barefaced counterparts, couched inside a broader look at physical pandemic measures.
 Despite a line cautioning that the shakiness of the data “hampers drawing firm conclusions,” the authors concluded that masking in the community made “little to no difference.”